AaronSiddiqui/cat-canary-seed-game/README.md

-# Cat, Canary & Seed Game
+# The Cat, the Canary & the Seed

 This is a simple score-based game involving cats, canaries and seeds on a 2-dimensional grid.
 One cat and a selection of canaries and seeds are randomly distributed on the board.
 Then the cats and canaries move to a new space over a number of rounds, decided by the user.